charlesrollin/tiny_search_engine/README.md

 The inverted index file is accessed through the Collection Index Reader.
 The Reader maintains a map of the position of each term in the index file, which insures a O(1) access to posting lists.

-No k-Top algorithm was implemented, for the response times are already acceptable.
+No K-Top algorithm was implemented because retrieving the lists of potentially relevant documents is not an expensive operation (in this exercise).

 #### Evaluation